ploxiln/oauth2_proxy/README.md

 ### Azure Auth Provider

 1. [Add an application](https://azure.microsoft.com/en-us/documentation/articles/active-directory-integrating-applications/) to your Azure Active Directory tenant.
-2. On the App properties page provide the correct Sign-On URL ie `https://internal.yourcompany.com/oauth2/callback`
+2. On the App properties page provide the correct Sign-On URL e.g. `https://internal.yourcompany.com/oauth2/callback`
 3. If applicable take note of your `TenantID` and provide it via the `--azure-tenant=<YOUR TENANT ID>` commandline option.
 Default the `common` tenant is used.

 The Azure AD auth provider uses `openid` as it default scope.
 It uses `https://graph.windows.net` as a default protected resource.
 It call to `https://graph.windows.net/me` to get the email address of the user that logs in.